Factbox - Coming events in the euro zone debt crisis

 GOVERNMENT DEBT SUPPLY:

-October 19 - IGCP debt agency auctions between 750 million and 1.5 billion euros in 3-month and 6-month T-bills.
+February 1 - IGCP debt agency offers between 750 million euros and 1 billion euros in 3-month T-bills.

-November 2 - IGCP debt agency auctions 750 million to 1.25 billion euros in 3-month T-bills.

-November 16 - IGCP debt agency auctions 750 million to 1.5 billion euros in 3-month and 6-month T-bills.
+February 15 - IGCP debt agency offers between 1.5 billion euros and 1.75 billion euros total in 3-month and 6-month T-bills.

-December 7 - IGCP debt agency auctions between 750 million and 1.25 billion euros in 3-month T-bills.
+March 21 - IGCP debt agency offers between 750 million euros and 1 billion euros total in 4-month and 6-month T-bills.

-December 21 - IGCP debt agency auction 750 million to 1.5 billion euros in 3-month T-bills.

 Source: Reuters bureaux